 - Students must earn a grade of C (2.0) or above in all courses taken for a major or minor in the Department of Hispanic Studies.

 - The senior writing project is a graduation requirement for Language, Culture and Literature majors.
-It will emerge from an upper division course (301 or above), an equivalent course while taken abroad or an approved summer research project.
+It will emerge from a 400-level course, an equivalent course taken abroad, or another 301+ course with department permission.
 More information about the senior writing requirement are available from the department or the academic advisor.